 So, when I think about bringing the spa home, I try to take the same approach to my own bathroom.
 I will have a look at everything on my counter and decide “Ok!
 What do I use on a daily basis and what do I use every now and again?”
 If it’s something that’s occasional, it either goes in my medicine cabinet or under my sink.
 If it is something that I use daily then I will put it on a tray.
 Grouping everything together is just a very spa-like thing to do.
 That’s why they do it at hotels as well.
 It just looks organized and clean.

 If you have something like cotton balls and Q-tips and you want those to look pretty, you can re-use a candle jar that has a lid on it and store them in it.
 Along those lines, you can also use mason jars, or pick up apothecary jars.
 It gives your bathroom that nice zen feel.

 While I’m not normally a fan of showering in public, I will definitely take advantage of showers at spas because they are so luxurious.
 They feel amazing and it’s typically because they have a big rainfall showerhead.
 If you are not looking to do a $10,000-bathroom reno (neither am I), you can upgrade your shower by picking up a luxurious rainfall showerhead.
 You can usually find them at big-box stores and simply replace the ones that you have.
 It means spending a little bit of money, but it really does bring that spa-like shower experience home.

 Feels So Good

-Everything at the spa literally feels good.
-They have really comfy, cozy materials that you can use to make you feel even more relaxed.
+Everything at the spa literally feels good, they have really comfy, cozy materials that you can use to make you feel even more relaxed.
 They’ve nailed plush towels, as well as luxurious robes.
 They usually have comfy slippers and they even have nice comfy bath mats that you can stand on.
 Bringing that home is so simple.
 Get yourself some super plush, good quality towels, bath mats, even a robe.
 They will be game-changers in your bathroom.